-How to make homemade pita bread- a simple step by step recipe that turns out perfect every time!
-Feel free to use ½ whole wheat flour for a more nutritious version!
+How to make quick and easy homemade pita bread- a simple step by step recipe that turns out perfect every time!
+Allow 1-1 1/2 hours rising time.

 Pita Bread Recipe

-- 2 teaspoons Active Dry Yeast ( if using fast-rising Instant Yeast, my preference, please see notes)
+- 2 teaspoons Instant Yeast or quick-rising yeast ( if using active dry yeast please see notes)

-- 1 cup warm water (or sub 1/2 cup plain yogurt for 1/2 of the water and skip the oil)
+- 1 cup warm water (or sub 1/2 cup plain yogurt for 1/2 of the water and skip the oil- see notes.)

-- 330–350 grams flour (all-purpose white or whole wheat, or a mix of both ( see notes for other fun options) About 2 1/2 cups.
-More for rolling.
+- 2 1/2 cups flour (all-purpose white, whole wheat, or a mix of both – see notes for other fun options) More for rolling.
+330-350 grams

 - Coat the bowl and dough with olive oil.
-Cover with plastic wrap, then a kitchen towel and place in a warm spot for about 2 hours ( 1 hour if using INSTANT YEAST), or until the dough has doubled in size. ( I like to place dough on the stovetop with the oven turned on to low.)
+Cover with a damp kitchen towel and place in a warm spot for 1 -1 1/2 hours (double the time if using active dry yeast) or until the dough has roughly doubled in size. ( I like to place dough on TOP of the stovetop with the oven turned on to low.)
 At this point you could refrigerate for later use, letting the dough come to room temp before using.

 - Preheat oven to 500 F ( with the sheet-pan or pizza stone inside) and make sure the oven rack is on the bottom of the oven, with no additional racks above.
 You’ll need this room to maneuver and prevent burning yourself.